Availability - A churn problem that turned out to be an architecture problem

 The output of this workshop gave me: shared language, exec buy-in, and explicit permission to phase the work rather than trying to ship it all at once.

-This is also where we identified that a Floor Plan on VMS (Venue Management System) was a critical dependency: without it, availability setup couldn't be streamlined end-to-end.
+This is also where I identified that a Floor Plan on VMS (Venue Management System) was a critical dependency: without it, availability setup couldn't be streamlined end-to-end.

 Vision